G7 leaders want to contain the Israel-Iran conflict, as Trump calls for talks between the countries

-British Prime Minister Keir Starmer said all G7 leaders agree that they "have to find a way to de-escalate the situation" in the Middle East because the conflict between Israel and Iran risks inflaming the "tinderbox" of Gaza and hurting the global economy.

-Starmer said he'd spoken to Trump about the issue, adding that "the risk of the conflict escalating is obvious, I think, and the implications, not just for the region but globally are really immense, so the focus has to be on de-escalation.”
+“We’re gathering at one of those turning points in history,” Carney said.
+“The world’s more divided and dangerous.”

+British Prime Minister Keir Starmer, French President Emmanuel Macron, Italian Premier Giorgia Meloni and German Chancellor Friedrich Merz held an hour-long informal meeting soon after arriving at the summit late Sunday to discuss the widening conflict in the Mideast, Starmer’s office said.

-German Chancellor Friedrich Merz told reporters Monday ahead of the summit beginning in the Canadian Rocky Mountains that Germany is planning to draw up a final communique proposal on the Israel-Iran conflict that will stress that "Iran must under no circumstances be allowed to acquire nuclear weapons-capable material."
+And Merz told reporters that Germany is planning to draw up a final communique proposal on the Israel-Iran conflict that will stress that "Iran must under no circumstances be allowed to acquire nuclear weapons-capable material."

+Trump, for his part, said Iran "is not winning this war.
+And they should talk and they should talk immediately before it’s too late.”
+Asked what it would take for the U.S. to get involved in the conflict militarily, Trump said, “I don’t want to talk about that.“

-The U.S. president also seemed to put a greater priority on his planned emphasis on addressing his grievances with other nations' trade policies.
+Trump also seemed to put a greater priority on addressing his grievances with other nations' trade policies.

 “Our primary focus will be trade,” Trump said of his talks with Carney.

-This year's G7 summit is full of combustible tensions and it's not clear how the gathered world leaders can work together to resolve them.
+This year's G7 summit is full of combustible tensions.
 Trump already has hit several dozen nations with severe tariffs that risk a global economic slowdown.
-There is little progress on settling the wars in Ukraine and Gaza and now a new and escalating conflict between Israel and Iran.
+There is little progress on settling the wars in Ukraine and Gaza, and now the new conflict between Israel and Iran.

 Add to all of that the problems of climate change, immigration, drug trafficking, new technologies such as artificial intelligence and China's continued manufacturing superiority and chokehold on key supply chains.

+As the news media was escorted from the summit's opening session, Carney could be heard as he turned to Trump and referenced how the U.S. leader's remarks about the Middle East, Russia and China had already drawn attention to the summit.

+“Mr. President, I think you’ve answered a lot of questions already,” Carney said.

-Trump wants to focus on trade, though he may have to balance those issues with the broader need by the G7 countries — which also include France, Italy and Japan — to project a united front to calm down a world increasingly engulfed in chaos.
+Trump wants to focus on trade, though he may have to balance those issues with the broader need by the G7 countries — which also include Japan — to project a united front to calm down a world increasingly engulfed in chaos.

-Asked if he planned to announce any trade agreements at the G7 as he left the White House on Sunday, Trump said: “We have our trade deals.
+Asked if he planned to announce any trade agreements at the G7, Trump said Sunday: “We have our trade deals.
 All we have to do is send a letter, ‘This is what you’re going to have to pay.'
 But I think we'll have a few, few new trade deals."

-Also at stake might be the survival of the G7 itself at a time when the Trump administration has sent mixed signals about whether the president will attend the November Group of 20 summit in South Africa.

 The German, U.K., Japanese and Italian governments have each signaled a belief that a friendly relationship with Trump this year can help to keep any public drama at a minimum, after the U.S. president in 2018 opposed a joint communique when the G7 summit was last held in Canada.